atrocore/atrocore/docs/10.developer-guide/80.twig-tutorial/index.md

 AtroCore integrates Twig templating throughout the platform, enabling developers to create dynamic content and implement business logic in script fields, workflow actions and export feeds.

-> Conditions of Actions and Workflows are **not** written in Twig.
-They use the [Expression Language](../85.expression-language/index.md), which is compiled instead of rendered.
+> Twig covers content generation.
+Rule evaluation — the conditions of Actions and Workflows — is handled by the [Expression Language](../85.expression-language/index.md), which is documented separately.

 ## How to Use Twig in AtroCore